 Patience is probably one of the most fundamental and challenging virtues to learn.
 But it is necessary when preparing a daughter to be a good wife.
 Let’s be honest.
 Wives deal with a lot.
 Between the children and her husband (who can sometimes be a giant child!) and running a house and maybe even holding down a job, wives can sometimes grow thin in the patience department.
 Cultivating and practicing patience will serve your daughter in her marriage and life.

-A 2007 study showed that patient people tend to experience less depression and negative emotions, more frequently achieve their goals, and have better health.
-In the relationship department, the same study showed that cultivating patience often makes a person a better friend and neighbor and more cooperative, empathetic, and forgiving.
+A 2007 study showed that patient people experience less depression and negative emotions, more frequently achieve their goals, and have better health.14 In the relationship department, the same study showed that cultivating patience often makes a person a better friend and neighbor and more cooperative, empathetic, and forgiving.
 Based on these findings, some strategies for cultivating patience are practicing self-control, mindfulness, and gratitude.
-You can read more about mindfulness here and teaching kids how to practice gratitude here.
+You can read more about mindfulness here and how to teach kids to practice gratitude here.15

 10. Put him first.

-This is my personal opinion and I’m sure this will be a controversial suggestion, but hear me out.
+This will be a controversial suggestion, but hear me out.
 Putting your spouse first in your life, even after you have children, is the best thing a couple can do for their marriage and children.
-Women specifically have a hard time with this as many tend to put their children above their marriage, even if they don’t realize it.
-But to prepare your daughter to be a good wife, she will need to put her husband, and by default, her marriage, first.
+Women specifically have a hard time with this, as many tend to put their children above their marriage, even if they don’t realize it.
+But to prepare your daughter to be a good wife, she must put her husband first and, by default, her marriage.